russellsutton1/russellsutton1.github.io/_posts/2019-08-20-dcu-summer.md

 Management's final expectation was very open ended, with the main request being records accessible in the Microsoft Office Suite through SQL Server.
 Twenty stations were needed, one for each repair technician, so unit cost was a consideration during the platform selection process.
-The familiarity of a name brand tablet was favored, but the development time and cost of creating, as well as maintaining either a web-app or a mobile device app.
+The familiarity of a name brand tablet was favored, but the development time and cost of creating, as well as maintaining either a web-app or a mobile device app made this option less that favorable.
 Both of these scenarios would involve a continued investment from the already short staffed IT department.
 With my focus on a cheap and easily maintainable platform for simple data entry, my sights settled on a Raspberry Pi with an accompanying touchscreen.
 Although the familiarity of name brand mobile devices would ease use for some users, the stability of the Raspberry Pi and software dependencies made it the favorable choice.
 Accessible USB and Ethernet ports give users the ability to add peripherals as well.